-Saxton Field Performance Targets Notes on shanges from Community Outcomes Level of Service Performance measure (measurement method in italics) Current Performance 24/25 (Year 1) 25/26 (Year 2) 26/27 (Year 3) 28-34 (Year 4-10) Notes on changes from 2021 (NCC Parks and Facilities) AMP Our communities have access to a range of social, cultural, educational and recreational facilities and activities Saxton Field is managed to meet the recreational needs of the community Residents (%) satisfied with Saxton Field Residents Survey New measure 80% 80% 80% 80% New measure Our infrastructure is efficient, resilient, cost effective and meets current and future needs Our communities have access to a range of social, cultural, educational and recreational facilities and activities Our Council provides leadership and fosters partnerships, including with iwi, fosters a regional perspective, and encourages We provide good quality, sustainable, affordable and resilient infrastructure.
+Saxton Field Performance Targets Notes on changes from Community Outcomes Level of Service Performance measure (measurement method in italics) Current Performance 24/25 (Year 1) 25/26 (Year 2) 26/27 (Year 3) 28-34 (Year 4-10) 2021 (NCC Parks and Facilities) AMP Our communities have access to a range of social, cultural, educational and recreational facilities and activities Saxton Field is managed to meet the recreational needs of the community Residents (%) satisfied with Saxton Field Residents Survey New measure 80% 80% 80% 80% New measure Our infrastructure is efficient, resilient, cost effective and meets current and future needs Our communities have access to a range of social, cultural, educational and recreational facilities and activities Our Council provides leadership and fosters partnerships, including with lwi, fosters a regional perspective, and encourages We provide good quality, sustainable, affordable and resilient infrastructure.
 We invest in our infrastructure to keep people safe and healthy.
 We provide high quality sports and recreation services.
 Educational and leisure opportunities are provided for the whole community to enjoy.
 Buildings condition rating (average) Condition rating assessment % of building components assessed meet the minimum average condition rating required (averaged across all buildings).
 For buildings managed by Parks and Facilities the relevant components are measured once every three years by contractors using industry condition grading standards.
-Minimum Grade 3 42 : .
-Parks Facilities 3 Minimum Grade 2 5 : Saxton Stadium Saxton Oval Pavilion On track 90% 90% 905 90% New approach to group all properties together, but consistent level with earlier AMPs.
-Minor change to performance measure to clarify that the average grade for each building must be three or above, not the average grade across all individual assets.
+Minimum Grade 3 5 : • Parks Facilities 1 Minimum Grade 2 5 : • Saxton Stadium • Saxton Oval Pavilion On track 90% 90% 905 90% New approach to group all properties together, but consistent level with earlier AMPs.
+Minor change to performancr measure to clarify that the average grade for each building must be three or above, not the average grade across all individual assets.

-$^{^{\}rm 4}$ Fair to moderate condition, Maintenance required to return to accepted level of service $^{\rm 5}$ Good condition - minor defects only
+5 Fair to moderate condition, Maintenance required to return to accepted level of service

+6 Good condition - minor defects only